 Public opinion in Russia relative to public opinion in Europe and the US seems to be polarizing.
 Americans and Europeans have both grown more negative toward Russia, and Russians have become more negative toward the US, the EU, and less positive toward Germany and the UK (but not France).
 Russia's military action against Georgia and increasing limitations on civil rights may be affecting American and European attitudes, and US and European criticism of Russia may be affecting Russian attitudes.
-[Note that the polling was done before Russia's cutoff of natural gas supplies to Ukraine and parts of Europe.]
+[Note that the polling was done before Russia's cut-off of natural gas supplies to Ukraine and parts of Europe.1

 To some extent this polarizing trend seems to be appearing in relations between China and the West as well.
-Europeans have become more negative toward China, while the Chinese have become more negative toward the US (negative views have risen from 46% to 58%), the EU (16% to 28%), and France (positive views dropped from 64% to 44%-perhaps in reaction to French demonstrations regarding the Tibet issue).
+Europeans have become more negative toward China, while the Chinese have become more negative toward the US (negative views have risen from 46% to 58%), the EU (16% to 28%), and France (positive views dropped from 64% to 44%--perhaps in reaction to French demonstrations regarding the Tibet issue).

-However, Chinese views of the UK have grown more positive (rising from 56% to 67%), as have views of Germany (58% to 65%).
-And Americans have not grown more negative toward China, with negative views essentially unchanged at 52 per cent.
+However, Chinese views of the UK have grown more positive (rising from 56% to 67%), as have views of Germany (58% to essentially unchanged at 52 per cent.